 - ➤ Homebound Student.
-A homebound student is a student who is unable to attend school because of a physical, mental, or emotional illness or injury substantiated by a licensed physician and is instructed at home or in a hospital by a tutor provided by the school district in which the student resides. - ➤ Home-schooled Student.
-A home-schooled student is a student who is instructed at home by a parent, guardian, or tutor employed by the parent or guardian and by request of the parent or guardian.
-Home-schooled students need to be reported in SIRS only if they take a secondary-level State assessment. - > Homeless Student.
+A homebound student is a student who is unable to attend school for the remainder of the school year because of a physical, mental, or emotional illness or injury substantiated by a licensed physician and is instructed at home or in a hospital by a tutor provided by the school district in which the student resides. - ➤ Home-schooled Student.
+A home-schooled student is a student who is instructed at home by a parent, guardian, or tutor employed by the parent or guardian and by request of the parent or guardian and has a home-school plan approved and supervised by the district.
+Home-schooled students need to be reported in SIRS only if they take a State assessment. - > Homeless Student.
 A homeless student is one who; 1) lacks a fixed, regular, and adequate nighttime residence, including a student who is sharing the housing of other persons due to a loss of housing, economic hardship or similar reason; living in motels, hotels, trailer parks or camping grounds due to the lack of alternative adequate accommodations; abandoned in hospitals; awaiting foster care placement; or a migratory child, as defined in subsection 2 of Section 1309 of the Elementary and Secondary Education Act of 1965, as amended, who qualifies as homeless under any of the above provisions; or 2) has a primary nighttime location that is a supervised publicly or privately operated shelter designed to provide temporary living accommodations including, but not limited to, shelters operated or approved by the State or local department of social services, and residential programs for runaway and homeless youth established pursuant to article 19H of the executive law or a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings, including a car, park, public space, abandoned building, substandard housing, bus, train stations, or similar setting.
 Homeless students do not include children in foster care placement or receiving educational services. - > Immigrant.
-Students who are considered immigrants: - Students who were born outside the United States and were subsequently adopted by Americans, even though these students may never need Title III services; - Students who were born outside the United States to parents who now reside in the United States as resident aliens or are in the United States on work visas: - Students who were born outside the United States to parents who now reside in the United States as permanent resident aliens; or - Children adopted from overseas as United States citizens who require extensive new language and cultural skills.
+Students who are considered immigrants: - Students who were born outside the United States and were subsequently adopted by U.S. citizens, even though these students may never need Title III services; - Students who were born outside the United States to parents who now reside in the United States as resident aliens or are in the United States on work visas: - Students who were born outside the United States to parents who now reside in the United States as permanent resident aliens; or - Children adopted from overseas as United States citizens who require extensive new language and cultural skills.

 Students who were born on a United States military base, were born outside the United States to United States military personnel, were born as United States citizens outside the United States and do not require extensive new language and cultural skills, or are in the United States on a temporary basis to attend school (such as through a foreign exchange educational program) are not immigrants.
+Students from American Samoa, Guam, Northern Marianna Islands, Puerto Rico, US Minor Outlying Islands, and US Virgin Islands are not considered immigrants.